-Clause 4.2.10.3.3: Automatic fire fighting system for freight diesel units
+2.4.78.
+Clause 4.2.10.3.3: Fire automatic fighting system for freight diesel units

-- "(1) This clause is applicable to diesel powered freight locomotives and diesel powered freight selfpropelling units. - (2) These units shall be equipped with an automatic system capable of detecting a diesel fuel fire and of shutting down all relevant equipment and cutting off the fuel supply."
+"(1) This clause is applicable to diesel powered freight locomotives and diesel powered freight self-propelling units.

+(2) These units shall be equipped with an automatic system capable of detecting a diesel fuel fire and of shutting down all relevant equipment and cutting off the fuel supply."